Contenture/OSX-Development-Installation/README.md

 # OSX Development Installation

-A simple guide for installing a new Development Machine at RedactiePartners
+A simple guide for installing a new Development Machine at Contenture

 1. [Introduction](#introduction)
 1. [System Preference](#system-preference)